 Furniture is one of the essential aspects of a home.
 Anyone who has started to move into a new place and been stuck with nothing except a sleeping bag and some milk crates until the truck arrives will understand that feeling all too well.
-The ability to fill a home with pieces that reflect your personality and style really helps set the tone for a home and thus, your home life.
+The ability to fill a home with pieces that reflect your personality and style really helps set the tone for a home and, thus, your home life.
 The trick is to make sure the furniture maintains a good look with the rest of the home décor.
-Mixed furniture can be pretty common, especially for those who either live alone or are recently blending their homes together.
+Mixed furniture can be pretty common, especially for those who either live alone or recently blended their homes together.
 In the long run, picking furniture of the right colors is a great way to complete the look of your home.

 When it comes to furniture color, consider the emotions you want a certain room to convey.
 Colors can reflect moods and feelings, so setting the right tone for the room is important.
 Living rooms tend to work better with cooler, cozier colors like blues, while kitchens can make good use of warmer colors to accentuate lighting.
 The parent’s bedroom can benefit from cooler colors to help with sleep, though the kid’s rooms could go either way, depending on their temperament and age.

 For example, an office space should look welcoming so that you actually use it.
 Such a room benefits from lighter colors.
-This not only pleases the eye and makes the area pleasant to make use of, it also helps create an area with better lighting, which is important if you’re going to be sitting at a desk a lot.
+This not only pleases the eye and makes the area pleasant to make use of, but it also helps create an area with better lighting, which is important if you’re going to be sitting at a desk a lot.

 There’s also a personal attachment to colors to consider.
 Your favorite color can often play a part in home decoration schemes, though, depending on the color, you might want to take a moment to assess your options.
 A living room filled with red furniture when the walls are a contrasting color, or vice versa, might look initially nice, but the contrast could create eye strain after a while.
 Consulting a color wheel might be a good idea if you’re unsure about which colors work well together.
 As a start, warmer colors work well with white, and cooler colors with black, though there are exceptions, of course.
-Making sure the colors work is less of an issue with smaller pieces, but is more important with larger furniture that catches the eye like Amish sofas.
+Making sure the colors work is less of an issue with smaller pieces but is more critical with larger furniture that catches the eye, like Amish sofas.

-So, if you have the option to paint first and know what your furniture layout is, feel free to paint first so all the colors coordinate together better.
+So, if you have the option to paint first and know what your furniture layout is, feel free to paint first, so all the colors coordinate together better.
 If you need to obtain the furniture after the fact and can’t change the wall’s color or flooring, you have a good foundation from which to coordinate your color options.

 Lighting, as mentioned briefly earlier, can also make a large difference.
 Lighter colors work well with bright lights, and darker lights will help overcome darker colors, which tend to absorb lighting.
-Rooms that maintain high levels of lighting throughout the day benefit from brighter colors that leave the room looking warm and welcoming all the time.
+Rooms that maintain high lighting levels throughout the day benefit from brighter colors that leave the room looking warm and welcoming all the time.
 Rooms that require more artificial light tend to benefit better from cooler colors to help mute the brightness.
 Otherwise, it can get a little dazzling, especially if the walls are a lighter color.

 Above all, personal preference and taste play a large part in the colors of furniture and how those colors contrast and compliment the rest of the home’s décor.
-Those who are a fan of pinks might enjoy a pink sofa with some light red pillows and chairs.
+Those fans of pinks might enjoy a pink sofa with some light red pillows and chairs.
 Conversely, some folks might want a bedroom with dark blue walls to keep the room cozy.
 Though it can be a challenge to get the color coordination right, especially when it comes to wall paints, there are plenty of color options for furniture, carpeting, and other accessories to ensure your home looks stylish and personalized to meet your tastes.
 Whether it’s white walls with black furniture for contrast, or red walls with pink furniture for color clashing, if you enjoy your home’s look, then you’ll enjoy your home.